mcmtilman/SwiftPuLP/README.md

     The solver returns an optional **Result** with a **Status** and a dictionary of variable name - value pairs.

     See: [Using solvers](Sources/SwiftPuLP/Documentation.docc/UsingSolvers.md)

+    The **CBCSolver** bypasses conversion to and from Python, and directly calls the CBC executable, communicating via files for model and solution.

 ### Type overview